JuhaPit/Puppet/puppet-react/README.md

 ### 1.1 Manual setup

-Open Terminal and run these commands in order:

-* sudo apt-get update
+* Install Git, Puppet and Curl through apt-get
-	* Updates package repositories
+* Add latest Node.js repository to package manager
-* sudo apt-get install -y git puppet curl
-	* Installs these mandatory packages
-* curl -sL https://deb.nodesource.com/setup_9.x | sudo -E bash -
-	* Adds the latest Node.js repository to package manager.
-Necessary step, as the Node version provided by apt-get at the time of writing doesn't support Node modules used in this installation
+	* Mandatory, as the version of Node provided through apt-get at the time of writing doesn't support the Node modules used in this installation
-*
+	* Command for this is `curl -sL https://deb.nodesource.com/setup_9.x | sudo -E bash -`
+* Create a directory for Git project
+* Pull this Puppet project to the directory
+	* Inside directory, type `git clone https://github.com/JuhaPit/Puppet.git`
+* Replace Puppet's default content in **/etc/puppet/** with files from the Git repository's **puppet-react** directory.
+	* Inside the directory you created earlier, type `sudo cp -TRv ./Puppet/puppet-react /etc/puppet` This will overwrite all default content.
+	* In the likely case you already have your own data saved in **/etc/puppet/**, just move the files found under **puppet-react**  directory's **modules** folder and modify your site.pp manifest accordingly.
+Note that the module relies on `ordering=manifest` setting in puppet.conf.
+Be sure to add it if you decide to "cherry-pick" files from the module.

+That's it, you're done!

+### 1.2 Automatic setup

+* Automatic setup does all the same steps as described in heading 1.1
+* Directory where this Git project is cloned, "git", is created in user's home directory.
+* All default content in **/etc/puppet/** is overwritten.
+You've been warned.

+To run automatic setup, just type `wget -O - https://raw.githubusercontent.com/JuhaPit/Puppet/master/setup-react-env.sh | bash` to your Terminal.